wpengine/faustjs/README.md

 # WordPress Headless Framework (PREVIEW/ALPHA)

-This project is in the early stages of development, but it does contain useful functionallity for headless WordPress sites like plugins and npm packages that assist in authentication and previews.
+NOTE: This project is in the early stages of development, but it does contain useful functionallity for headless WordPress sites like plugins and npm packages that assist in authentication and previews.

 ## Features